jraby/1brc/README.md

 ## faster bytes.Equal

-While experimenting with accessing multiple bytes at a time for comparison, I ended up writing `fastbyteequal` (see [internal/brc/station_find_test.go]) which compares 2 byte slices for equality 4 bytes at a time and doing the remainder one by one.
+While experimenting with accessing multiple bytes at a time for comparison, I ended up writing [`fastbyteequal`](https://github.com/jraby/1brc/blob/main/internal/brc/station_find_test.go#L169-L188) which compares 2 byte slices for equality 4 bytes at a time and doing the remainder one by one.
 In my rudimentary test, it seems to be around 5% faster than bytes.Equal on both the i7-7700 and ryzen 9 7900, which I found quite surprising.

-I didn't end up using that code, since there was no collision in the bigarray with xxh3, but that would have been a way to lose less performance.
+I didn't end up using that code, since there was no collision in the bigarray with xxh3, but that would have been a way to lose less performance if I needed to handle collisions.

 ## Inlining xxh3